davidhay25/actnow/input/pagecontent/reference-implementation.md

 There is a [validation operation](http://hl7.org/fhir/resource-operation-validate.html) defined in the FHIR spec that uses the conformance resources (profiles, extension defintions and terminology) to validate resources against the specification.
 This works against both single resources and bundles of resources (though the bundles shouldn't be too big).

-The base url of the FHIR server exposed by the reference implementation is **http://actnow.canshare.co.nz:9092/baseR4/**
+The base url of the FHIR server exposed by the reference implementation is **https://r4.ontoserver.csiro.au/fhir/** (This is a temporary endpoint and the location may change)

 #### Individual resource validation